-- The lesson cyberinfrastructure for the SPIRIT 2.0 Project includes an innovative modular lesson structure, that partitions lessons into five components, including A asking questions, E exploring learning, I instructing learning, O organizing learning, and U understanding what has been learned.
-Lessons can be searched and combined by a teacher, along with classroom assessments, that can be used to create tailor-made sequence of activities. - The lesson cyberinfrastructure is also including a page of released standardized test questions associated with many of the lessons.
+- The lesson cyberinfrastructure for the SPIRIT 2.0 Project includes an innovative modular lesson structure, that partitions lessons into five components, including A asking questions, E exploring learning, I instructing learning, O organizing learning, and U - understanding what has been learned.
+Lessons can be searched and combined by a teacher, along with classroom assessments, that can be used to create a tailor-made sequence of activities for classroom learning.
+Each of the lessons are also professionally illustrated and even include humorous content-related cartoons that further provide insight into concepts.

+- The lesson cyberinfrastructure is also including a page of released standardized test questions associated with many of the lessons.
 These sample standardized test questions are from sources such as the National Assessment of Educational Progress (NAEP), or other organizations that have released their items.
-These items can be used by teachers to test students on the STEM concept topics covered in the educational robotics lessons. - The CEENBoT robotics platform now includes the capability to be programmed by use of a TI Graphing Calculator, an Application Programming Interface (API) or an open-source Graphical Programming Interface (GPI). - Surveys related to the SPIRIT professional development efforts with teachers have documented positive changes in teacher perceptions of their instructional competence in educational robotics, engineering design, electronics, cooperative learning, and problem-based learning. - Early in the project criterion-referenced test data of students involved with trained SPIRIT teachers, although limited for project interpretation (due to the way these tests are administered by schools) have been encouraging.
+These items can be used by teachers to test students on the STEM concept topics covered in the educational robotics lessons. - The CEENBoT robotics platform now includes the capability to be programmed by use of a TI Graphing Calculator, an Application Programming Interface (API) or an open-source Graphical Programming Interface (GPI). - Surveys related to the SPIRIT professional development efforts with teachers have documented positive changes in teacher perceptions of their instructional competence in educational robotics, engineering design, electronics, cooperative learning, and problem-based learning. - Early in the project criterion-referenced test data of students involved with trained SPIRIT teachers, although limited for project interpretation (due to the way these tests are administered by schools) have been encouraging for the impact with students.
 Of the 29 groupings of students examined (N = 1058), a total of 21 classes scored above their school averages on the related criterion referenced tests, and a total of 23 groups scored above district averages.